magistermaks/fabric/CONTRIBUTING.md

 	* Markdown/Github combo is easier to maintain and contribute to (for example: branches can be used to create separate wikis for separate versions)
 	* Fabric Wiki uses a restrictive non-foss license CC BY-NC-SA 4.0 (no commercial use), mine is free, some peoples (including me) value that
 * Regarding *Mixin Cheatsheet*
-	* It a cheat sheet, while i prefer more in-depth explanations
+	* It's a cheat sheet, while I prefer more in-depth explanations

 > This article, and the wiki as a whole is still very WIP, expect unannounced changes.